rwaugh/cleaningDataProject/README.md

 5. STANDING
 6. LAYING

-The data were downloaded from the following URL:
+The data archive was downloaded from the following URL on April 27, 2014:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This file is placed in the working directory and is unzipped by the R program in this repository.
+This file must be placed in the working directory before the R program is run.
+The file is unzipped by the R program in this repository.
+Only six files are of interest in this analysis.
+These contain training data and test data which will be joined.

 - "UCI HAR Dataset/train/subject_train.txt"
 - "UCI HAR Dataset/test/subject_test.txt"